-The Butter Bronzer is a great year-round matte bronzer that blends like butter on the skin.
+The Butter Bronzer* is a natural matte bronzer that blends like butter on the skin.
 The tone is warm without being overly orange, red, or golden.
 Anyone with pale skin is likely to enjoy this bronzer since the pigmentation builds effortlessly.

 Warm Soul a shimmery beige blush with gold undertones.
 The slight golden finish spices up an otherwise basic color.
 In terms of pigmentation, the blush is light enough to be used as a topper but can be easily built up when worn as a standalone blush.

-Honestly, I wanted to hate this mascara when I received a free sample in my Sephora Play box a few years ago, but I love it.
-I have never received more compliments on my lashes from friends, family, and coworkers than when I started using this mascara.
+Honestly, I wanted to hate this mascara when I received a free sample in my Sephora Play box a few years ago.
+However, I love it.
+In fact, I have never received more compliments on my lashes from friends, family, and coworkers than when I started using this mascara.

 One thing to note is that this mascara is not waterproof.
 In fact, the mascara smudges easily if made wet through sweating, crying, rain, etc. Anyone using this mascara should set their face makeup with a setting spray before mascara application, otherwise, the product will smudge.

 The only duds in the palette are Bronx and Claudia – the shimmery green and navy colors.
 These colors are definitely patchier than the other shades.
-Without a doubt, Claudia is the worst color in the palette in terms of pigmentation and ease of application; however, the actual color itself makes blue seem like another wearable neutral.
+Without a doubt, Claudia is the worst color in the palette in terms of pigmentation and ease of application.
+However, the actual color itself makes blue seem like another wearable neutral.

 To quote Drew Barrymore in Ever After, “I could no sooner choose a favorite star in the heavens.”
 In her case, she was referring to picking a favorite book, but lipsticks can provide that same level of joy, right? 🙂

-I’m not too fond of liquid lipstick, but Pure Hollywood was my go-to for several years.
+I’m not too fond of liquid lipstick, but Pure Hollywood* was my go-to for several years.
 I don’t find the formula particularly drying, but the products have an awful chemical smell that only worsens with time.

 For the most natural application, I recommend combing a spoolie through your brows after filling in the brows.
 Also, I am genuinely surprised at how long this product has lasted.
 (I’ve been using my current pencil for over a year and I am struggling to finish this item.)

 If I had enough money, I would buy the Kiehl’s Midnight Recovery Oil exclusively because the gentle formula does a great job at removing makeup without irritating or drying out the skin.
 The formula makes the makeup glide off without forcing me to tug on the skin.